Fuzzing Deep Learning Compilers with HirGen: Evaluation

-\textit{Internal API Incompatibility}.
-Take $Bug_9$ for example.
-This bug is detected because {\tt relay.build\_module.create\_executor(’vm’)} fails but compilation in other ways run smoothly.
-Specifically, after \techname{} transforms high-level IR into a A Norm Form.
-Compilation with virtual machine cannot figure out the bound relation between $x_{91}$ and a global function.
+\myparagraph{Internal API Incompatibility} The bug $Bug_9$ is detected because {\tt relay.build\_module.create\_executor(’vm’)} fails, but compilation in other ways runs smoothly.
+Specifically, after \techname{} transforms a high-level IR into the A norm form.
+Compilation with the virtual machine cannot figure out the bound relation between $x_{91}$ and a global function.
 However, other compilation ways do not encounter this problem.